Iron(III) chloride

-Iron(III) chloride describes the inorganic compounds with the formula FeCl3(H_{2}O)_{x}.
-Also called ferric chloride, these compounds are some of the most important and commonplace compounds of iron.
+Iron(III) chloride, also called ferric chloride, is an inorganic compound with the formula FeCl3|auto=1.
+It forms hydrates FeCl3*xH2O.
+These compounds are some of the most important and commonplace compounds of iron.
 They are available both in anhydrous and in hydrated forms, which are both hygroscopic.
 They feature iron in its +3 oxidation state.
 The anhydrous derivative is a Lewis acid, while all forms are mild oxidizing agents.
 It is used as a water cleaner and as an etchant for metals.

 Electronic and optical properties

 Anhydrous iron(III) chloride evaporates at relatively low temperatures to give the bitetrahedral dimer.

 All forms of ferric chloride are paramagnetic, owing to the presence of unpaired electrons residing in 3d orbitals.
 Although Fe(III) chloride can be octahedral or tetrahedral (or both, see structure section), all of these forms have five unpaired electrons, one per d-orbital.
 The high spin d^{5} electronic configuration requires that d-d electronic transitions are spin forbidden, in addition to violating the Laporte rule.
 This double forbidden-ness results in its solutions being only pale colored.
 Or, stated more technically, the optical transitions are non-intense.
 Aqueous ferric sulfate and ferric nitrate, which contain [Fe(H2O)6](3+), are nearly colorless, whereas the chloride solutions are yellow.
 Thus, the chloride ligands significantly influence the optical properties of the iron center.